Be part of the growing Strong Towns movement in Langley, British Columbia, Canada 🍁 !

 join our online discussion groups

-Outside of monthly meetings we chat about news, ideas and more on our discussion groups.
-We recommend joining our new Discord server, but we also have a legacy Slack channel.
-Messages are relayed between.
+Outside of monthly meetings we chat about news, ideas and more on our discussion group.
+Join our Discord server to participate!

 join our mailing list

-Provide your name and email below to join our mailing list to receive news and be notified about upcoming meetings.
+Provide your email below to receive our substack posts and be notified about upcoming meetings.latest posts

 what is strong towns?